 The EPA recently released a newsletter that talks about a Bay Area that renovated a home but failed to follow the RRP Program, was not certified and their employees were not trained to work with lead based paint projects.
 As a result, the company was fined $51,000.

-Remember there is no safe levels of lead and lead poisoning has the potential for long term effects and those who own and operate and fail to protect their employees can face fines and lawsuits.
+Remember there are no safe levels of lead and lead poisoning has the potential for long term effects and those who own and operate and fail to protect their employees can face fines and lawsuits.
 Lead poisoning can be preventable if we educate ourselves and others.

 Download a free copy of our Asbestos, Lead Paint & Mold eBook to learn how to mitigate the liability risks associated with common environmental threats found in residential properties.